Page Contents

 5. What are the best cycling climbs of the N2?

-The best cycling climbs of the N2 route in Portugal can be found in the mountain ranges of the north and central parts of the country.
+The best cycling climbs of the N2 route in Portugal are concentrated in the mountain ranges of the north and central regions, providing both a physical challenge and rewarding views.

 6. Where are the flatter areas along the N2?